filipeapdo/42-fase-solong/doc/README.md

 3. Compile the lib running: `cd minilibx-linux && make`.

-4. There's a test folder to check if everything is working: `cd test && ./run_tests.sh` or `cd test && ./mlx-test`.
+4. There's a test folder to check if everything is working properly: `cd test && ./run_tests.sh` or `cd test && ./mlx-test`.

-5. I like to always do my own test (based on the reference material).
+5. I like to always do my own "tiny" test (based on the reference material).
 ```c
 #include "mlx.h"